legendecas/proposal-async-context-disposable/README.md

 # Motivation

-[AsyncContext][] enforces mutation with `AsyncContext.Variable` by a function scope API `AsyncContext.Variable.prototype.run`.
+[AsyncContext][AsyncContext] enforces mutation with `AsyncContext.Variable` by a function scope API `AsyncContext.Variable.prototype.run`.
 This requires any `Variable` value mutations to be performed within a new function scope.

 Modifications to `Variable` values are propagated to its subtasks.
 This `.run` scope enforcement prevents any modifications to be visible to its caller